UF-Carpentry/website/_pages/elections.md

 ## Fall 2019 Elections Schedule

-Nominations will be open from Monday, August 26 until midnight of Wednesday, September 4.
+Nominations will be open from Monday, August 26 until ~~midnight of Wednesday, September 4~~. **Due to the weather, we are extending election nominations until Monday, September 9.**

-Ballots will be distributed on Monday, September 9, and are due back by midnight of Tuesday, September 17.
+~~Ballots will be distributed on Monday, September 9, and are due back by midnight of Tuesday, September 17~~.

+**Dates for ballots and voting are TBD.**

 ## Announcement